IssaNasralli/popVAT/Model evaluation of popVAT/README.md

   Utilities for loading raster data, administrative masks, and census tables.

 - **`evaluate.py`**
-  Functions used to compute evaluation metrics such as:
+  Functions used to compute evaluation metrics

-  - R²
+  - **`Tunisia_Regions/`**
-  - Mean Absolute Error (MAE)
-  - Mean Squared Error (MSE)
+  This folder must be present for the evaluation to run.
+  It contains **24 raster masks**, one for each Tunisian governorate.
+  Each mask represents the spatial extent of a governorate and is used to **aggregate pixel-level population predictions into governorate-level population totals** before comparison with official census data.

 More detailed implementation can be explored directly in these files.